-A part from visiting the traditional Monuments and the modern parts of Japan, Mari took me to a rehearsal of the traditional Japanese instruments Koto and Shamisen, where I could listen and I could play all the instruments and see how the work.
+Apart from visiting the traditional monuments and the modern parts of Japan, Mari took me to a rehearsal of the traditional Japanese instruments Koto and Shamisen, where I could listen and I could play all the instruments and see how they work.
 I was the only guest invited to the rehearsal and all the musicians were there for me, they explained and let me play their instruments.

 Another unique experience was to try on a traditional Japanese Kimono.
 I could see how beautiful and delicate the fabrics were.
 It was impressive to see the amount of fabric and work it is carried out in just one single Kimono.